jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

-**Warning:** This `ReferenceError` from accessing too-early `let`-declared references is technically called a *TDZ* (temporal dead zone) error -- you're accessing a variable that's been declared but not yet initialized.
-This will not be the only time we see *TDZ* errors -- they crop up in several places in ES6.
+**Warning:** This `ReferenceError` from accessing too-early `let`-declared references is technically called a *temporal dead zone (TDZ)* error -- you're accessing a variable that's been declared but not yet initialized.
+This will not be the only time we see TDZ errors -- they crop up in several places in ES6.
 Also, note that "initialized" doesn't require explicitly assigning a value in your code, as `let b;` is totally valid.
 A variable that's not given an assignment at declaration time is assumed to have been assigned the `undefined` value, so `let b;` is the same as `let b = undefined;`.
 Explicit assignment or not, you cannot access `b` until the `let b` statement is run.

-One last gotcha: `typeof` behaves differently with *TDZ* variables than it does with undeclared (or declared!) variables.
+One last gotcha: `typeof` behaves differently with TDZ variables than it does with undeclared (or declared!) variables.
+For example:

 ```js
 {